UiT-ITA/MailSender/README.md

 ## Secrets file
-To support my testclient, a secret.json file, application.json or application.development.json is required.
+To support my testclient
+- secret.json file
+- application.json
+- application.development.json

+One of them is required.

 ```
 {
   "SmtpMe": {